We officially have a kid at college. I don’t think you can ever be fully ready for this reality.

-I’m passing along what I learned so that I can hopefully save you time, money and reduce your stress for the big day.
+I’m passing along what I learned so you can hopefully save time, and money, and reduce your stress for the big day.

-I learned what to pack and dorm move-in tips from my own experience along with a bunch of tips from other parents in the dorm chatter Facebook group.
+I learned what to pack and dorm move-in tips from my experience moving my son along with tips from other parents in the dorm chatter Facebook group.

 Schedule As Many Memories as Possible Before Move-in Day